 If a bulb is burned out, replace it to help avoid an accident.
-If the arrows don't go on at all when you signal a turn, check the fuse (see "Fuses and Circuit Breakers" in the Index) and for burned-out bulbs.
+If the arrows don't go on at all when you signal a turn, check the fuse (see Fuses and Circuit Breakers on page 5-95) and for burned-out bulbs.